LetsGaming/minecraft-server-setup/vanilla/download/readme.md

 * Lithium – An optimization mod for Minecraft which improves server performance significantly
 * Smooth Chunk Save – Enables lag-free continuous chunk saving, increasing server TPS
 * Connectivity - Fix Login timeouts, Packet sizes errors, Payloads errors, ghostblocks and more.
+* Krypton - Krypton is a Fabric mod that attempts to optimize the Minecraft networking stack.
 * ScalableLux - A Fabric mod based on Starlight that improves the performance of light updates in Minecraft.
 * Let Me Despawn - Improves performance by tweaking mob despawn rules.
 * Get It Together, Drops! - Adds tags and configuration options for defining how dropped items should combine.